ihmeuw/vivarium/docs/source/concepts/lookup.rst

       Name: BMI, dtype: float64

 .. note::
-    constructing a lookup table currently requires your data meet specific conditions.
+    Constructing a lookup table currently requires your data meet specific conditions.
 These are a consequence of the method the lookup table uses to arrive at the correct data.
 Specifically, your parameter columns must represent bins and they must overlap.